scrungus/ZeroTetris/README.md

 ### 3.6.
 Game ending

 Each game of Tetris terminates if the following condition is satisfied: any of the dropped piece's square blocks enter into the top `piece_size` rows before any full rows are cleared.
-This definition ensures that scores achieved are lower bounds on the score that could have been obtained on a standard game of Tetris, as laid out in Colin Fahey's ['Standard Tetris' specification](https://www.colinfahey.com/tetris/tetris.html#:~:text=5.%20%22Standard%20Tetris%22%20specification).
+This definition ensures that scores achieved are lower bounds on the score that the agent could have been obtained on a standard game of Tetris, as laid out in Colin Fahey's ['Standard Tetris' specification](https://www.colinfahey.com/tetris/tetris.html#:~:text=5.%20%22Standard%20Tetris%22%20specification).

 ### 3.7.
 Usage